Louis Lyon: Career in illegal narcotics trafficking (1920's – 1938)

 In his annual report for the year 1932, Russell Pasha provided information on Lyon.
 Thomas Wentworth Russell, that famous Pasha of the Cairo police department and the Egyptian Narcotics Bureau, had uncovered a heroin processing factory in Iran that he was convinced was undoubtedly owned by Louis Lyon.
 Russell Pasha had also been in communication with Harry J. Anslinger concerning the activities of another gangster in the network named August Del Gracio.

-Lyon’s associations extended into legal and political circles.
-Throughout the 1930's, Lyon is recorded in shipping manifests as arriving in Quebec and New York City.
+Lyon's associations extended into legal and political circles.
+Throughout the 1930s, Lyon is recorded in shipping manifests as arriving in Quebec and New York City.
 In 1935, he traveled to the United States accompanied by his attorney Lionel de Tastes, a former deputy in the French Chamber of Deputies.

 Lyon's opium was processed into heroin for both domestic distribution and export.
 Part of the supply was handled within France through accomplices, while a significant share was directed to the United States, which represented the principal market.
 Accounts indicated that Lyon relied on associates, including Carlos Fernández Bacula, who was said to have used diplomatic channels to facilitate transport.
 Other foreign diplomats were also reported to have been implicated in the trade, including two diplomats also from Peru.

 In the United States, distribution was attributed to the Newman brothers (Charles, George, and Harry) whose original family name was Neidicht.
 They were reported to have controlled a chain of hotels that served as a front for laundering proceeds.
 Their network supplied organized crime groups in Chicago and Texas and also received shipments from Chinese sources via merchant vessels.
 The Newman's operation had reportedly been active since the years following the First World War and expanded in profitability after the repeal of Prohibition in 1934.